rafael-c-alexandre/aergia-extension/README.md

 The execution is done in a sequential manner, i.e. first node 1 is executed, then node 2, and so on.
 One of the upsides of this option is the ability to use GPU acceleration for the computations.

 ### Docker-Compose (Emulation)
 With systems like docker we can emulate a federated learning system on a single machine.
 Each node is allocated to one or more CPU cores and executed in an isolated container.
 This allows for real-time experiments where timing is important and where the execution of clients have effect on eachother.
 Docker also allows for containers to be limited by CPU speed, RAM, and network properties.
+A multi-host configuration is also available (see examples below).

 ### Real distributed (Google Cloud)
 In this case, the code is deployed natively on a machine, for example a cluster.